 What Are The Different Types Of Gynecomastia?

 - Type 2 gynecomastia is the most prevalent amongst men.
-It’s characterized by rounded breasts that protrude over the lower chest due to their volume.
-To eliminate this, techniques such as liposuction, surgical removal or in some cases both, are performed to remove the overabundance of fatty and glandular breast tissue.
+It’s characterized by rounded pecs that protrude over the lower chest due to their volume.
+To eliminate this, techniques such as liposuction, surgical removal or in some cases both, are performed to remove the overabundance of fatty and glandular chest tissue.

 - Type 7 gynecomastia has the top of the areola sagging below the level of the chest fold.
-There may be noticeable volume in the breast which will often extend towards the back.
-Surgical removal of the breast tissue is the best option for Type 7 gynecomastia to ensure complete removal of all unwanted breast tissue for male patients.
+There may be noticeable volume in the chest which will often extend towards the back.
+Removing the breast tissue from the patient is the most suitable scenario for Type 7 gynecomastia – ensuring that all undesirable tissue is eliminated.